• Skip to primary navigation

 Built a Decade Ago, Frozen in Time

-But web design standards have changed dramatically since then.
-Mobile traffic is now 60-70% of website visits.
-Google actively penalizes sites that aren't mobile-responsive.
-The clean, modern look that defines professional websites in 2026 looks nothing like what was considered "good design" in 2015.
+Web design standards have changed significantly since then.
+Mobile traffic now accounts for 60–70% of visits, and Google penalizes sites that are not mobile-responsive.
+The clean, modern appearance expected in 2026 differs greatly from what was considered good design in 2015.

-When a $50M developer is evaluating firms for a $5M project, they notice.
-Not because they care about web design, but because your outdated site raises a question: "If they haven't updated their website in 10 years, what else is outdated?"
+When a $50M developer evaluates firms for a $5M project, they notice these details.
+While web design may not be their primary concern, an outdated site prompts questions such as, “If they haven't updated their website in 10 years, what else is outdated?”

 Built by a Generic Marketing Agency